Vedantroy475/Musicfy-Web-Player/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer & Data Privacy

 > **DISCLAIMER:** Musicfy is a **personal educational project** and is **not affiliated**, endorsed by, or sponsored by Spotify (or any other music service).
+> Musicfy does **not** collect, track, or store any user data, usage analytics, personal information, payment details, or behavior.
 > All music files must be *royalty-free* or used with proper permission.
-This site is provided “as is” for learning and demonstration purposes only.
+> This site is provided “as is” for learning and demonstration purposes only.

 ---